 - "Effective literacy instruction for non-ELs is the foundation of effective literacy instruction for ELs.
 However, attention must be paid to students' English oral language proficiency. - 2.
-Relevant English oral language development instruction and opportunities must be explicitly and systematically planned and carried out. - Programs must explicitly teach the foundations of literacy in addition to skills and knowledge required for continued literacy development and provide adequate Englishlanguage support for literacy instruction. - 4.
-Culturally appropriate instruction should not be prioritized over English oral language development and literacy skills [because] it lacks the empirical base to justify prioritizing it over English oral language development or any of the instructional and curricular factors" (p. \$139-140).
+Relevant English oral language development instruction and opportunities must be explicitly and systematically planned and carried out. - 3.
+Programs must explicitly teach the foundations of literacy and the skills and knowledge required for continued literacy development and provide adequate English-language support for literacy instruction. - 4.
+Culturally appropriate instruction should not be prioritized over English oral language development and literacy skills [because] it lacks the empirical base to justify prioritizing it over English oral language development or any of the instructional and curricular factors" (p.
+S139-140).

-Goldenberg recommends that the highest priority should be given to programs that accelerate development of oral language proficiency and academic language, the most critical skills needed by emergent bilinguals for school success in English literacy (2020).
-The best conditions for instructing emergent bilinguals require a language rich context, using a variety of literacy genres, flexible grouping structures, and using a variety of research-based strategies (Figueroa, 2002) to support the individual and group needs of students.
+Goldenberg recommends that the highest priority should be given to programs that accelerate development of oral language proficiency and academic language, the most critical skills ELs need for school success in English literacy (2020).
+The best conditions for instructing ELs require a language-rich context, using a variety of literacy genres, flexible grouping structures, and use of a variety of research-based strategies (Figueroa, 2002) to support students' individual and group needs.